Akashdu/Akashdu/README.md

 - 🔭 I’m currently working in one of the hottest startups -Citoto.
 - 🔭 I’m currently working on Machine Learning, Data Science, Cryptography & Communication Security
 - 🌱 I’m currently learning React and GraphQL with Javascript, Typescript, and Angular .
+- 👯 I’m looking to collaborate on Different kinds of Software Projects
 - 💬 Ask me about Flutter || Java || Kotlin.
 - 🕒 My Schedule - Code ➸ Commit ➸ Push ➸ Repeat
 - 🤪 I bring design to reality